dmlc/gluon-nlp/docs/examples/language_model/language_model.md

       (sherlockholmes_L, math.exp(sherlockholmes_L)))
 ```

-##### Or we have the option of training the model on the new dataset with just one line of code
+Or we have the option of training the model on the new dataset with just one line of code.

 ```{.python .input}
 train(
     model,